hadamrd/BinScrapper/README.md

 The project consists of three main parts that work together:

-### 1. Data Collector
+### 1. Scrapper that does the following tasks
 Gets BIN data from online sources in two easy steps:
 - First, it finds all the bank pages across different countries
-- Then, it goes through each bank's page to get their BIN information Don't worry about timeouts or failures - the tool is built to handle interruptions gracefully.
+- Then, go through each bank's page to get their BIN information (resumable) Don't worry about timeouts or failures - the tool is built to handle interruptions gracefully.

 ### 2. Storage